davidmreed/nonskating.club/content/guides/penalty-box-timer.md

 5) When the skater has reached the last 10 seconds of their penalty, instruct them to stand with the cue "<team or color> <skater #> Stand" (i.e. "Black 123 Stand", "Brawler 45, Stand", etc)  in a loud, clear voice and accompanied by the "Stand" hand gesture.
 This is a flat, open hand, fingers together and palm up, raising up from skater's shoulder height while seated to roughly their height in a standing position.
 During the last 10 seconds the skater can stand and move around inside the Penalty Box as long as they do not leave early or block access to anyone coming in.
 6) At the end of the penalty, cue the skater with "<team or color> <skater #> DONE" and with the appropriate gesture.
 In this case, hand up, elbow bent, and palm facing out at roughly chest height before making a "pushing" motion as you extend your arm away from you.

-The highest priority for a Penalty Box Manager is to make sure penalties are timed correctly.
+The highest priority for a Penalty Box Timer is to make sure penalties are timed correctly.
 For most of the game, you will be tracking and counting penalties one or maybe two at a time.
 If you are finding yourself overwhelmed, ask your teammates for help.

+The next highest priority for a Penalty Box Timer is to know how many penalties each skater has served.
+You will be asked to confirm counts when skaters reach 5, 6, or 7 penalties.
+Keeping up to date on the paperwork is the easiest way to stay on the task.

 ### The Paperwork
 The StatsBook Manual linked under Resources above has practical examples of how the Penalty Box paperwork should look.
 But from a practical standpoint, the following should be tracked for any *visit* to the penalty box in the jam where it happens, which may differ from the penalties tracked by the Penalty Lineup Trackers as they track when the penalty is *assessed*: